Click to Skip Ahead

-A cat’s amazing sense of smell is 14 times more powerful than ours and enables them to detect even faint aromas most humans would miss.
+A cat’s amazing sense of smell is 14 times more powerful than ours, enabling them to detect even faint aromas most humans would miss.
 However, a cat’s keen sense of smell works both ways, and many odors bother them to the extreme.
-Knowing what these aromas are can serve two purposes: It can help you eliminate odors your cat finds offensive and keep your cat away from things they shouldn’t go near.
+Knowing these aromas can serve two purposes: It can help you eliminate odors your cat finds offensive and keep your cat away from things they shouldn’t go near, like spots you don’t want them going to the bathroom.
 We compiled a list of 14 smells that most cats hate, along with safety considerations and advice on using some of them to your advantage.

 The 14 Smells That Cats Hate